richpeck/exception_handler/README.md

 ### Migrations (deprecated)

-From [`0.7.5`](https://github.com/richpeck/exception_handler/releases/tag/0.7.5), the `migration` generator has been removed in favour of our own [migration system](lib/exception_handler/engine.rb#L58).
+**From [`0.7.5`](https://github.com/richpeck/exception_handler/releases/tag/0.7.5), the `migration` generator has been removed in favour of our own [migration system](lib/exception_handler/engine.rb#L58).**

-If you set the [`db`](#db) option in the `config`, you will need to run `rails db:migrate` to populate the `ExceptionHandler` table in your db.
-This is handled automatically - you don't need to generate a migration any more.
+you don't need to generate a migration any more - if you set the `db` option in config, run `rails db:migrate` and the migration will be run.

-To rollback the `ExceptionHandler` migration, you will need to use the following command:
+To rollback, use the following:

     rails db:migrate:down VERSION=000000

-The drawback to this is that if you remove the `ExceptionHandler` gem before you rollback the migration, it won't exist anymore.
+> The drawback to this is that if you remove the `ExceptionHandler` gem before you rollback the migration, it won't exist anymore.
 You can only fire the above command when you have `ExceptionHandler` installed.

 ---

 ## Support

-Just ask in our [Github issues](https://github.com/richpeck/exception_handler/issues) (normally respond within 2 hrs).
+Just ask in our [Github issues](https://github.com/richpeck/exception_handler/issues) :smile:

 ---